Sentencing in Colorado

 Sentencing in a Colorado criminal case will depend on many factors.
 The first step is to determine what level of crime you are charged with.
 This will help you to determine your “exposure,” (how serious a sentence you may be exposed to).
 The sentence guide is not a substitute for the opinion of an experienced Colorado criminal defense attorney, however, it may be used to give you a general idea of the possible sentence you could receive.
-Please call our Colorado criminal law firm to discuss the unique circumstances of your case.
+Please call our Colorado Criminal Defense Law Firm to discuss the unique circumstances of your case.

 1) Determine Your Offense Level